trevorkeenan/traitPlasticity/README.md

 ## Funding sources

 T.F.
 Keenan was funded through a Laboratory Directed Research and Development (LDRD) fund under the auspices of DOE, BER Office of Science at Lawrence Berkeley National Laboratory.
+Additional funding from a Macquarie University Research Fellowship is also acknowledged.

 Ülo Niinemets acknowledges funding support for this study was provided by the Estonian Ministry of Science and Education (institutional grant IUT-8-3) and the European Commission through the European Regional Fund (Center of Excellence in Environmental Adaptation), the European Social Fund (postdoc- toral grant MJD122) and the European Research Council (advanced grant 322603, SIP-VOL+).